 Significance to UIP and our Members

-In order to support policy-makers in shaping the future of transport policies, UIP is planning to collect aggregated fleet data via its Topical Committee Economic Evaluation.
-This should allow as well to increase credibility and awareness about the business cases for independent Wagon Keepers and avoid distortions and amalgams in data analysis.
+In order to support policy-makers in shaping the future of transport policies, UIP is planning to collect aggregated fleet data via its national associations.
+This should allow to increase credibility and awareness about the business cases for independent Wagon Keepers and avoid distortions and amalgams in data analysis.

 EU Documents of interest

 6th report on monitoring development of the rail market – February 2019

 DG Move - Statistical pocketbook 2018